 - Roger Tsien, who discussed his research on fluorescent proteins

-- Kurt Wüthrich, who spoke about the use of NMR for studying proteins
+- Kurt Wüthrich, who spoke about the use of NMR for analyzing protein structure

 - Hamilton Smith, who shared about the initial discovery of restriction endonuclease enzymes